 Imperata cylindrica (native blade grass) turns sunlight into energy through oxygenic photosynthesis.
 This metabolic process was invented by cyanobacteria whose cells were incorporated into plants and algae in a series of symbiotic events.
 Together, plants, algae, and bacteria produce the oxygen that constitutes around 21% of the atmosphere.
 This oxygen drives our metabolism and that of all aerobic organisms.

 Nitrogen makes up 78% of the atmosphere.
 Bacteria are the only organisms capable of plucking it out of the air.
+Nitrogen is essential to many cellular processes.
 DNA cannot be made without it.
-Nitrogen is essential to many cellular processes.
-Without nitrogen-fixing bacteria multicellular life on this planet would not exist.
+Without nitrogen-fixing bacteria multicellular life would not exist.

 The remaining 1-2% of the atmosphere is made up of argon, and trace gasses including carbon dioxide, methane, nitrous oxide, and ozone.